Graham Hospital School of Nursing

 NUR 111 Introduction to Nursing Care of the Adult Client 8 6 6

 Nursing 111 is designed to give the student an opportunity to promote the adaptation of the individual experiencing alterations in health status.
 The student is assisted in applying concepts and roles introduced in the preceding course.
 The nursing roles of professional team member, provider of care, communicator, and teacher are studied and utilized.
 Assessment skills are expanded to include the total body in a systematic plan to facilitate priority planning, documentation and evaluating of the nursing process.
 Clinical lab allows the student to facilitate development of expanding nursing skills.
 Supervised clinical experience takes place in selected hospital units.
 To enhance the student’s knowledge base, there are observational experiences in various hospital departments and community clinics.
-(Prerequisites: NUR 110 and BIO 200 with a grade of “C” or better.)
+(Prerequisites: NUR 110, Anatomy & Physiology I, and Medical Terminology with a grade of “C” or better.)

 NUR 210 Nursing Care of the Adult Client in Illness 9 6 9

 Nursing 210 is a course designed to facilitate the student’s utilization of the nursing process for individuals, families, and groups experiencing maladaptations in wellness/illness within the body’s homeostasis and regulatory processes throughout the adult years.
 Clinical lab completes the fluid and gas transport skills such as IV insertion and monitoring, chest tube care, and tracheostomy care.
 Students are introduced to ECG monitoring and evaluation during their clinical experience.
 These skills facilitate evaluation of the internal and external environmental effects on man.
 Pertinent assessments of and evaluation of the interventions for clients experiencing maladaptations are offered in all levels of care.
 Students are encouraged to utilize critical thinking while planning and executing care for their clients experiencing illness.
 Students communicate directly with other hospital departments to coordinate and improve the quality of health care provided.
 Students are guided in the teacher, care giver and communicator roles to enhance positive change on the wellness/illness continuum for their clients.
 Legal and ethical issues are explored in terms of client’s right to know, right to refuse treatment/procedures, while maintaining confidentiality to facilitate man’s inherent dignity, self-worth, and self-determination.
 Clinical experience settings include various Graham Hospital departments and selected community clinics.
-Prerequisites: NUR 111, PSY 130, BIO 201, HS 106 with a grade of “C” or better.
+Prerequisites: NUR 111, Anatomy & Physiology II and General Psychology with a grade of “C” or better.

 NUR 230 Nursing Care of the Childbearing Family 4 6 6